What we do

 We recommend bringing a small amount of money (suggested amount £3) to pay for any additional activities whilst we are out and about in the community.

-EXPERIENCES – Experience days out and trips away.
-Examples include theatre trips, residential weekends away in London and Wales, camping trips and overnight stays in a hotel.
+Days out and trips away.
+Theatre trips, residential weekends in London and Wales, camping trips and overnight stays in a hotel.

-VOLUNTEERING / WORK OPPORTUNITIES – Get work experience through volunteering.
-We have links with local companies providing opportunities for voluntary placements.
+Work experience through volunteering.
+We have links with local companies who provide opportunities for voluntary work placements.

-LIFE SKILLS – Learn to cook, improve domestic skills, travel independently, be an active member of the community.
+Learn to cook, improve domestic skills, travel independently and be an active member of the community.

-FRIENDSHIP – Make new friends and have fun in a supporting and inclusive environment.
+Make new friends and have fun in a friendly, inclusive environment.

 Stepping Up has been a lifeline to my son.
 He finished college with a bleak outlook for the future and became depressed and withdrawn.
 Since joining the programme, my son has learnt to cook and in particular enjoys swimming and gym sessions.
 His independence has grown to the point where he has asked about moving into supported living; a massive milestone.
 As a family, we can’t thank YMCA Sutton Coldfield enough.